KSU-GEOG-728/GitHub-RasterClasses/README.md

 7. Prints only one message – either script success, user lacks the required extension, or a Level 2 geoprocessing error message.
 8. The "script success" message should also report name of output file, its spatial resolution, and units.

-Build on this script to include the following NEW features and capabilities:
+Build on this script to include the following NEW features and capabilities.
+Unless otherwise specified below, all requirements from last week will also apply to this exercise.

 1. Uses a Spatial Analyst Remap class to reclassify your calculated NDVI output into the following 6 classes:
    * 0 = -1 – 0